An Abandoned Tree- Story of a boy who found companionship in a tree:

 Though infested by termites, it offered a tiny view of the bald tree that was once planted by him.
 Although he never expected the tree to withstand the tides of time.
 But it did and appeared like a pile of sticks reaching for the clouds up above.

 On the arrival of spring, the withered tree bloomed with new life.
 Varied species of birds would sing songs of ecstasy while, sitting on the over-reaching branches of the tree.
 Sometimes it would ignite a fight among the two-legged creatures to make their abode in its bosom.

 The spring season brought a lot of warmth and free-flowing energy to the abandoned tree.
-But the monsoon and winters gave a sudden shock of reality.
+But monsoon and winters gave a sudden shock of reality.
 What the tree thought of as a never-ending union was more of a short vacation.
-As the summer season vanished so did the birds and caterpillars.
+As the summer season bid farewell, so did the birds and caterpillars.
 The tree was left alone to feed on misery.
-Yet it never stopped breathing, even the jab of a knife on a cold winter night made him realize of its minion existence.
+Yet it never stopped breathing.
+Even, a simple jab of a knife was enough to make the tree realize, the value of its minion existence.

 In a sombre mood, he bid adieu to the static being and took the flight of steps that lead towards his room.
 The lanky fellow pulled out a chair for him and thought, when he’ll grow older it is more likely that he’ll connect to the tree than to any of his dear ones, who were special enough to drag him out of the living dungeon, “his house”.